fedorniakm/telegram-translator-bot/README.md

 # telegram-translator-bot
 Telegram Translator Bot

-The main aim of Telegram Translator Bot is to allow users to iteract with different translation services and dictionaries via Telegram.
+The main aim of Telegram Translator Bot is to allow users to interact with different translation services and dictionaries through Telegram.

 Based on:
 - Telegram Bot API;